Force Field Analysis - Kurt Lewin

 We'll use a little basic science to introduce the concept, after which you'll find enough information to allow you to unleash your knowledge of force fields on colleagues!

-Let's start with a simple science experiment (this really is relevant, so stay with me for a moment please).
+To understand the concept of a force field analysis let's start with a simple science experiment (this really is relevant, so stay with me for a moment please).

 You'll need to sit down for this one.
 You're sitting?
 Good.
 Now, what's keeping you in the chair?